All Episodes

 I'm sorry, two specific types of pepper spray and tear gas, although you can't have the tear gas component in the state of New York, of course.

-So I have to buy the other one that's less, you know, less this is a non-lethal alternative, but less effective.
+So I have to buy the other one that's less, you know, less, this is a non-lethal alternative, but less effective.

-The good thing about it is because I'm I'm a customer, I bought mine, and a friend of mine told me about it.
+The good thing about it is because I'm a customer.

 And what I like about it is it gives me and gives others an opportunity short of a shotgun or a pistol that I have, you know, all strategically located all throughout my house.

-52% of likely voters said they support keeping the filibuster, only 32% oppose it.
+In West Virginia, the nonprofit Foundation for Government Accountability, 52% of likely voters said they support keeping the filibuster, only 32% oppose it.

 In Arizona, very similar results.